xw-hu/DGNL-Net/README.md

 ***

-Please find the code of conference version at [https://github.com/xw-hu/DAF-Net](https://github.com/xw-hu/DAF-Net).
+Please find the code of the conference version at [https://github.com/xw-hu/DAF-Net](https://github.com/xw-hu/DAF-Net).

 ***